ousatov-ua/Mutltithreaded-executor/README.md

         taskManager.logStatistics();
 ```

-We can submit `workUnits` until size of its dequeue is equal to`Config.workUnitsDequeSize`.
+We can submit `workUnits` until size of its dequeue is less or equal to`Config.workUnitsDequeSize`.
 The submit process will be
 blocked until at least one `workOfUnit` will go to `tasksDeque` (so a place for one more `workUnit` is freed).

 TaskManager will take `workUnit` from `workUnit's` queue and will submit the task to execute this `workUnit` using his